mvogiatzis/decentralized-identity-poc/README.md

-# A Digital Identity Prototype
+# A Decentralised Identity PoC

 This is a proof of concept that allows anyone to create a Decentralised Identity (DID) and issue Verifiable Credentials.